Be Prepared: 5 Strategies for Building a Budget-Friendly Emergency Kit

 Are you ready for an emergency?
 Preparing doesn’t have to be expensive.

 How to Build Your Emergency Kit for Less

-Sure, you could plunk down a cool $200 on a one-size-fits-all emergency kit filled with stuff you probably won’t need.
+Sure, you could plunk down more than $200 on a one-size-fits-all emergency kit filled with stuff you probably won’t need.